-Amongst the ten sub-indices making up the Agbiz/IDC Agribusiness Confidence Index, the turnover, net operating income, employment, economic growth and agricultural conditions sub-indices were the key drivers of the improvement in confidence in the first quarter of 2017.
-The general improvement in these particular sub-indices is in line with positive prospects for the 2016/17 production season.
-Meanwhile, the decline in other sub-indices mirrors the aftermath of the 2015/16 El Niño induced drought, as well as uncertainty regarding land reform processes in the country.
+Amongst the ten sub-indices making up the Agbiz/IDC Agribusiness Confidence Index, the capital investment, market share, employment, the volume of exports and debtor provision for bad debt sub-indices were the key underlying drivers of the sustained optimism in confidence in the second quarter of 2017.
+The general improvement in these particular sub-indices is partly in line with the robust recovery in agricultural production, particularly summer grains and oilseeds.

 DISCUSSION OF THE SUB-INDICES

 Confidence regarding the turnover sub-index declined by 11 index points in the second quarter to 61.
 This shows an expectation of lower profitability relative to the previous quarter, particularly for agribusinesses operating in the horticulture, wine and insurance industries, as noted above.
 For horticulture agribusinesses with farms that harvest in the first few months of the year, volumes were down due to the 2016 El Nino-induced drought.
 Moreover, the insurance business received a high volume of claims following the drought, which eventually weighed on their financial standing.
 In a similar trend with the turnover sub-index, confidence in net operating income sub-index marginally declined by 1 index point to 68 in the first quarter.

 The perception in the market share of the business sub-index improved by 2 index points from the previous quarter to 68.
 These results reflect the potential benefits of the 2017 summer rainfall, particularly in certain grain operating businesses which recently allowed farmers to deliver maize to silos with relatively higher moisture levels.